Bicycle fork: Offset

 The purpose of this offset is to reduce 'trail', the distance that the front wheel ground contact point trails behind the point where the steering axis intersects the ground.
 Too much trail makes a bicycle feel difficult to turn.

-Road racing bicycle forks have an offset of 40-55mm.
+Road racing bicycle forks have an offset of 40–55 mm.
 For touring bicycles and other designs, the frame's head angle and wheel size must be taken into account when determining offset, and there is a narrow range of acceptable offsets to give good handling characteristics.
 The general rule is that a slacker head angle requires a fork with more offset, and small wheels require less offset than large wheels.

 Length

 The length of the fork is usually measured parallel to the steerer tube from the bottom of the lower bearing race to the center of the front wheel axle.
 A 1996 survey of 13 700c road forks found a maximum length of 374.7 mm and a minimum of 363.5 mm.